Wework

 • Workafella used clean, minimal designs optimized for mobile loading speeds.

-• Regus' checkout flow wasn't particularly innovative but their listing page wasefficient.
+• Regus' checkout flow wasn't particularly innovative but their listing page was efficient.
 Filters and sorting options were prominently displayed, and the information hierarchy perfectly matched user priorities.

 Social Media